What are Enzymes?

 Safety & Side Effects

 There has been no toxicity shown from using systemic enzymes.
 There is no dangerous or lethal dose of systemic enzymes.
-These enzymes are the same enzymes the body naturally contains.
-Wobenzym N can be used for preconception and has been shown to be helpful throughout pregnancy (see above information) with the agreement/approval of your doctor.
+These enzymes are the same enzymes the body naturally produces.
+Fertilica Choice EnzymesTM can be used for preconception.
+Talk to your doctor about continuing any systemic enzyme blend throughout pregnancy (see above information) and do so only with the agreement/approval of your doctor.

 Use During Pregnancy

-Wobenzym can be used in preconception and has been shown to be helpful throughout pregnancy to help prevent recurrent miscarriage due to immunological imbalances (see study under Recurrent Miscarriage section) with the agreement/approval of your doctor.
+Systemic enzymes can be used in preconception and have been shown to be helpful throughout pregnancy to help prevent recurrent miscarriage due to immunological imbalances (see study under Recurrent Miscarriage section) with the agreement/approval of your doctor.
 Please consult with your doctor or midwife before using any supplements during pregnancy.